The Max Headroom Show: Spin-offs

 Following the first mini-season of ABC's Max Headroom science fiction adventure series in the spring of 1987, Cinemax produced another series of talk shows, The Original Max Talking Headroom Show, this time in New York and without British participation.
 The six-part series aired every two weeks on Cinemax between July 1987 and October 1987, the last two episodes coinciding with the first two of the second season of the sci-fi show.
 Unlike previous Cinemax episodes of Max, these six were not broadcast in the UK.
 Two weeks after this Cinemax series ended, the ABC show was cancelled.
 Max Headroom disappeared from the airwaves.
-His only further appearances were a couple of leftover ABC episodes broadcast as timeslot-fillers in the spring of 1988, a cameo on Sesame Street around the same time, and another cameo on a Comic Relief program in the spring of 1989.
+His only further appearances were a couple of leftover ABC episodes broadcast as timeslot-fillers in the spring of 1988, a cameo on Sesame Street around the same time, and another cameo on a Comic Relief programme in the spring of 1989.